-If you are hosting a party this Sunday, you may be pretending that it's all about the outcome of the battle between Broncos and Seahawks.
-But, everyone knows that the real reason for any party is for everyone to have a good time and the best way to guarantee that happens is to be a relaxed and happy host.
+If you are hosting a party this Sunday, you may be pretending that it’s all about the outcome of the battle between Patriots and Seahawks.
+But, everyone knows that the real reason for any party is for everyone to have a good time and the best way to make that happen is to be a relaxed and happy host.
 If you want your Superbowl shindig to be a success, the time between now and Sunday evening is key.
-Once the kickoff happens, you'll be able to kick back and ENJOY along with the rest of your guests.
-Here's how...
+Once the kickoff happens, you’ll be able to kick back and ENJOY along with the rest of your guests.
+Here’s how…

 By this point, I’m guessing you’ve already got a guest list, but if you are one of those admirably impulsive people who might be deciding to pull this party together now, never fear.
 We live in a time of instant communication so you are all good — as long as you commit to who, what, where and when and then get a move on.

 Pick a time for everyone to arrive and hop on Twitter, send out a mass text or email, open up Facebook — however you can best get the word out, do it and do it right away.

 Don’t forget to let people know how to let you know if they can make it and be sure to spread the word if its going to be a BYOB or Potluck affair.

 First things first.
 From what I understand, the consuming of FOOD is very important to this particular gathering, so get in gear and decide what you are going to serve.

 Some initial questions to ponder before you get to the details: Are you cooking or catering?
 Starting from scratch or gathering pre-made goodies from the market?
 Calling in a bunch of pizzas, pot-lucking it or sticking to simple snacks?

 Your answers to the above dictate what has to happen next.